IzaacMammadov/docs.urbit.org/content/courses/hoon-school/E-types.md

 [#t/@ux q=2.900.541.101]
 ```

-For reasons which will be elaborated in Trees, this is often employed as
+For reasons which will be elaborated in the [Trees and Addressing lesson]
+(/courses/hoon-school/G-trees), this is often employed as
-the so-called “type spear” `-:!>`:
+the so-called "type spear" `-:!>`:

 ```hoon
 > -:!>(0xace2.bead)